guilhermebkel/gbkel-about/index.md

 Unfortunately, I did a bunch of courses about Data Science with that feeling of no belonging to it.

-In ```2019```, I started learning Web Development and got happy and proud of myself since I was making projects that I could see working on live while pushing boundaries and improving myself.
+In ```2019```, I started learning Web Development and got really happy and proud of myself since I was making projects that I could see working on live while pushing boundaries and improving myself.

 However, even being happy for learning and making apps for myself, I felt like I was missing something.
 Later I discovered it was: **Making apps that could be used by other people.**